 Download geckodriver from the link above and put in the /usr/bin/ folder in Bash for Windows.

 Here is a piece of sample Python code I used to setup the web browser.
-It will setup the browser, open Google, sit there for 10 second and then quit.
+It will setup the browser, open Google, sit there for 10 seconds and then quit.
 Make sure to have Xming running otherwise the browser isn’t going to start.

 import time from selenium import webdriver from selenium.webdriver import DesiredCapabilities def execute_with_retry(method, max_attempts): e = None for i in range(0, max_attempts): try: return method() except Exception as e: print(e) time.sleep(1) if e is not None: raise e capabilities = DesiredCapabilities.FIREFOX capabilities["marionette"] = True firefox_bin = "/usr/bin/firefox" browser = execute_with_retry(lambda: webdriver.Firefox( firefox_binary=firefox_bin, capabilities=capabilities), 10) browser.get("https://www.google.com") time.sleep(10) browser.close()